Biden hails passage of infrastructure plan as 'monumental step forward'

 Washington (AFP) – US President Joe Biden on Saturday hailed congressional passage of his $1.2 trillion infrastructure plan as a "monumental step forward" after months of tough negotiations.

-Speaking from the White House, he also insisted that both houses of Congress would pass a separate and even bigger social spending package -- the "Build Back Better" plan -- despite infighting between the progressive and moderate wings of his Democratic Party.
+Speaking from the White House, he also insisted that both houses of Congress would pass an even bigger social spending package -- the "Build Back Better" plan -- despite infighting between the progressive and moderate wings of his Democratic Party.

-The breakthrough on infrastructure came shortly before midnight Friday when House lawmakers finally approved a Senate-passed bill by a comfortable 228 votes to 206.
+The breakthrough on infrastructure, which gave the embattled president a much-needed win, came shortly before midnight Friday when House lawmakers finally approved a Senate-passed bill by a comfortable 228 votes to 206.

-"I don't think it's an exaggeration to suggest that we took a monumental step forward as a nation" with that vote, Biden said.
+"I don't think it's an exaggeration to suggest that we took a monumental step forward as a nation" with that vote, said Biden, who appeared clearly energized by the resounding congressional victory.

 He called the plan "a once-in-a-generation investment that's going to create millions of jobs," saying it would also put the country "on a path to win the economic competition of the 21st century that we face with China" and other countries.